elieling/safe-paths-with-flowtigs/README.md

 # Snakemake Flowtigs

-A snakmake pipeline for calculating safe paths with flowtigs from a De Bruijn graph of DNA or RNA reads in metagenomes.
-The pipeline also does all the pre-processing and the post-processing, and compares the results with multi-safe, trivial ominitigs and unitigs.
+A snakmake pipeline for comparing various safe paths with flowtigs in a De Bruijn graph of DNA reads in metagenomes.
+The pipeline also does all the pre-processing and the post-processing, and compares the results with structural contigs, extended contigs and unitigs.

 ## Input

 The input dataset should be a folder located in the folder `data/meta/` from the root of this project.
-The input folder sould contain all the genome reads as fasta files with the ending ".fasta" or ".fna".
+The input folder should contain all the genome reads as fasta files with the ending ".fasta" or ".fna".
 The folder can contain other files as long as they don't have these endings.

 ## Output